NVB9ALT/Addon-Aircraft-and-Parts/README.md

 NOTE: some new addon aircraft **might be broken or glitchy**.

 Current features:
 - F/A-18C addon aircraft.
 Does NOT have a tailhook currently.
+Has paddle switch.
 - Sukhoi Su-27 Flanker addon aircraft.
 Slightly different from the Su-35 due to the inclusion of a speedbrake, lack of thrust vectoring, and weaker engines.
 Will probably add a proper, gauge-filled Su-27 cockpit at some point.
+Has Cobra button.
 - MiG-17 addon aircraft.
 - E-7 Wedgetail addon aircraft.
 - MiG-21 addon aircraft.
 X key toggles WEP/drop tank, with the tank on max power is standard AB, with the tank off max power is WEP thrust.